1. Carbonaceous aerosols from boreal forest fires and implications for radiative forcing

 2. Wintertime aerosol pollution in Fairbanks

-- Use field observations and models to examine possible TMI chemistry in ambient aerosols;
+- Use field observations and models to examine possible HMS chemistry in ambient aerosols and cloud;

 - Mao J., Fan, S., Jacob, D. J., and Travis, K. R.: Radical loss in the atmosphere from Cu-Fe redox coupling in aerosols, Atmos.
 Chem.
 Phys., 13, 509-519, doi:10.5194/acp-13-509-2013, 2013 (link).